sha9189/PowerBI-Custom-Theme-Generation/Readme.md

 1. Download the latest json schema from here: https://github.com/microsoft/powerbi-desktop-samples/tree/main/Report%20Theme%20JSON%20Schema

-2. Create your own json and reference to it using $schema.
+2. Create your own json and add a reference to the json schema using $schema.

 3. Intellisense in VS Code should start working.